 Is there anything you can do to improve your chances of implantation?

-Indeed, there are steps that you can take to help that egg stick.
-According to a recent study by UCSF, 50% OF all fertilized eggs are lost before a woman misses her period (9).
-You can improve your overall chance of experiencing implantation by eating healthy, exercising, and wearing loose clothing.
+There are, indeed, steps you can take to help that egg stick.
+According to a recent study by UCSF, 50% of all fertilized eggs are lost before a woman misses her period.10Conception: How It Works

 How soon after implantation does hCG rise?